Distance Education Dashboard

 Looking at data from the most recent fall term, several observations can be made:

-- The number of regental course sections offered by distance rose slightly to 1,430 in Fall 2018, an increase of 1.4 percent from the previous year.
+- The number of regental course sections offered by distance fell slightly to 1,418 in Fall 2019, a decrease of 0.8 percent from the previous year.

 Source: Regents Information Systems, fall term census extracts